July is one of the warmest months to visit London.

 July is usually one of the warmest months of the year in London so make the most of the summer weather and head outdoors: visit one of London's parks, enjoy an open-top bus tour, eat alfresco and sip on a drink at a rooftop bar.
 There are all manner of events throughout the month, so see our pick of what's on in July in London below.

 July events in London

 - Celebrate the capital's LGBT+ (lesbian, gay, bisexual, trans +) community with the Pride in London festival which takes place in June and July.
 The festival culminates with the famous Pride in London Parade through central London, and free performances in Trafalgar Square.

-- Marvel at beautiful gardens and floral displays at RHS Hampton Court Palace Flower Show, the largest annual flower show in the world.
+- Marvel at beautiful gardens and floral displays at RHS Hampton Court Palace Garden Festival, the largest annual flower show in the world.

 - Experience the world's greatest classical music event, BBC Proms, which kicks off this month for eight weeks of fun and affordable concerts at the magnificent Royal Albert Hall.

 - Peer inside the lavishly furnished rooms of Buckingham Palace during the annual summer opening of the Queen's official London residence.

 Unmissable July events in London